maria-hampel/hpc-workspace-v2/user-guide.md

 The real deletion will probably take place during the nighttime.

+If you are sure you do not need the data anymore, there is an option ``--delete-data`` to wipe the date while releasing it - **use with care**.

 **Please note:** data in a released workspace can still account for the quota usage!
-In case the data is limiting you, delete the data before releasing the workspace, or if already released, restore it using ```ws_restore```, delete it and release the workspace again.
+In case the data is limiting you, delete the data before releasing the workspace, or use the ``--delete-data`` optin with care, or if already released, restore it using ```ws_restore```, delete it and release the workspace again.

-There is an option ```ws_restore --delete-data``` which wipes the data and releases the workspace, **use with care**, data can not be restored.
+In addition, to ease above described procedure, there is an option ```ws_restore --delete-data``` which wipes the data and releases the workspace, **use with care**, data can not be restored.

 ## extending workspaces